Structured Random Models for Phase Retrieval with Optical Diffusers: Results

-where $\epsilon \sim \mathcal{N}(0, \sigma_\epsilon^2)$ with $\sigma_\epsilon = \eta \mu_{| \sensing \signal |^2}$ and $\eta \in [0, 1]$ controls the strength of the noise relative to the average of the clean measurements $\mu_{| \sensing \signal |^2}$.
+where $\boldsymbol{\epsilon} \sim \mathcal{N}(\mathbf{0}, \sigma_{\boldsymbol{\epsilon}}^2 \mathbf{I})$ with $\sigma_{\boldsymbol{\epsilon}} = \eta \mu_{| \sensing \signal |^2}$ and $\eta \in [0, 1]$ controls the strength of the noise relative to the average of the clean measurements $\mu_{| \sensing \signal |^2}$.

-Fig.~\ref{fig:noise} shows the reconstruction performance of a 2-layer structured random model under different noise levels.
-The model demonstrates strong robustness to noise, maintaining a steady reconstruction even with a noise of 50\% of the average of the clean measurements.
-For higher noise levels, performance at typical ORs (3\,--\,4) is considerably reduced, but can be improved by increasing the OR to 6\,--\,7.
+Fig.~\ref{fig:noise} displays the reconstruction performance of a 2-layer structured random model under different noise levels.
+The model exhibites strong robustness to noise, maintaining a steady reconstruction even with a noise of 50\% of the average of the clean measurements.
+At higher noise levels, the performance at typical ORs (3\,--\,4) is considerably reduced but can be improved by increasing the OR to 6\,--\,7.

-To summarize, we have shown that a 2-layer structured random model achieves the same reconstruction performance as the i.i.d. random model, while reducing computational complexity from quadratic to log-linear.
-The diagonal matrices require only a binary phase distribution and may reuse identical elements, and the model demonstrates strong robustness to measurement noise.
-These features together enable an efficient optical implementation of the structured random model.